ibm-cloud-docs/containers/cs_overview.md

 # Overview
 {: #overview}

-Learn more about {{site.data.keyword.containerlong}}, its capabilities and the options that are available to you to customize the cluster to your needs.
+Learn more about [{{site.data.keyword.containerlong_notm}}](https://www.ibm.com/cloud/container-service){: external}, its capabilities and the options that are available to you to customize the cluster to your needs.
 {: shortdesc}

 ## Understanding {{site.data.keyword.containerlong_notm}}